AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### Kubernetes Cluster

+You can choose to deploy the DBP to a local kubernetes cluster (illustrated using minikube) or you can choose to deploy to the cloud (illustrated using AWS).
-See the Anaxes Shipyard documentation on [running a cluster](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/SECRETS.md).
+Please check the Anaxes Shipyard documentation on [running a cluster](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/SECRETS.md).

 Note the DBP resource requirements:
 * Minikube: At least 12 gigs of memory, i.e.: